megavolts/SALVO/magnaprobe/magnaprobe_processing.md

 The config file can then be used when the data is reprocessed to skip the manual sanitizing operation.

 ## 3 Formatting
+The workflow to format magnaprobe data for the line, longline and library site is implemented in python in the following script `magnaprobe/a1a_formatting-.py`.

 ### 3.1 Formatting *line* transect
 This operation is specific to format the data output of the 200m transect line.
 As we are probing the line every meter from 0 to 200m, the file should contain 201 entries.
 The output file will contain an additional `LineLocation ` columns in which the location of the point along the line is set to the exact integer distance: 0, 1, 2, ..., 200.